 Visit the Milken Institute School of Public Health website for additional information about academic programs and information about GWSPH.
 Graduate admissions information, including application requirements and deadlines, can be found on the GWSPH Graduate Admissions website.

-The following degree requirements must be fulfilled: 50 credits, including 31 credits in core courses, a 2-credit health policy selective course, 11 or 14 credits in elective courses, and 3 or 6 credits in a field experience.
+The following degree requirements must be fulfilled: 50 credits, including 32 credits in core courses, a 2-credit health policy selective course, 10 or 13 credits in elective courses, and 3 or 6 credits in a field experience.
+The field experience requirement is fulfilled with either a fellowship or a residency.

 Required